Tiv-Barlow/Java---M08-Final-Project-Submission/README.md

 # Java---M08-Final-Project-Submission
 This Java program is a web-based ATM application for convenient and secure online banking.
 Users can check balances, make withdrawals and deposits, and transfer funds.
-Customizable themes enhance the user experience
+Customizable themes enhance the user experience.
+It's been an absolute honor and priveledge to be in this course.
+This is my last and final assignment at Ivy Tech.
+Thank you for teaching me to code.
+I will never forget where my roots are.
+I am a Proud Ivy Tech Computer Programmer, forever. ~Tiv